Hanlin-Dong/awesome-opensees/README.md

 * [Node-OpenSees](https://github.com/lge88/node-opensees) - A [Node.js](https://nodejs.org/) bind for OpenSees.
 (Not maintained, just for inspiration) ![oss][oss] ![skull][skull]

 ## User Procedure
 Reuseable user-defined procedures and snippets.

-All the files are stored in the `tcl` directory.
+* [Smart Analyze](https://github.com/Hanlin-Dong/SmartAnalyze) - A helper user procedure to improve convergence and speed up for both quasi-static and time-history analyses.

 ## Tutorial and Example
 Official and unofficial tutorials and examples in a variety of languages.